kmmiles/wsl-vhd-bash/README.md

 2) Share the same files across all running WSL distributions
 3) Play with btrfs :)

+See the blog post here for more information: <https://kmmiles.github.io/wsl/vhd/linux/2022/12/20/wsl-vhd.html>

 ## Windows Requirements

  - Windows 11 21H2 or higher.